Krasnyi Bor dump site: Environmental concerns

-The site has been characterized as an ecological time bomb.
+In 2018, the site was characterized as a "dangerous environmental bomb" by Russia's presidential envoy in the Northwestern Federal District, Alexander Beglov.
 The Baltic Marine Environment Protection Commission (HELCOM) has called it as a particularly polluted area, which will present a serious threat to the Baltic Sea.
 If waters from the Krasnyi Bor pools should escape, or if the dykes should break, the hazardous waste will end up in the Gulf of Finland.
 In early March 2016, such a dyke did break, but the leak was detected and blocked up quickly.

 The machinery of the facility is old, it is inefficient, and according to former head of the facility Kolyakov, if functions only when the temperature is not freezing.
 In addition to this, problems are caused by the fact that the wasted has been dumped into the pools without any kind of separation of the waste materials.

 In the spring of 2016, Helsingin Sanomat reported that the Krasnyi Bor dumping site was in a critical state, as the pools containing industrial waste were almost full.
 The situation is dangerous for the city of St. Petersburg, too, since it takes it water supply from the Neva, below the place where the Izhora River empties into it.

 In March 2016, Helsingin Sanomat took samples of the water near the dumping ground.
 The following substances were found in a ditch near it: PCB compounds, cadmium, heavy metals, cyanide, arsenic, as well as the pesticide HCH, signs of solvents and pesticides such as the herbicide MCPA.
 It has also been claimed that the dumping site contains radioactive waste.
 The authorities of St. Petersburg claim that all this is false and without basis.

 The head of the harmful waste from the Finnish Environment Institute SYKE, Jaakko Mannio says that the fact that hazardous substances were found outside the dumping site is an indication of a leak.

 The problems of the dumping site were publicized by the former director Viktor Kolyakov, who was dismissed five months after the revelations.
 After this, the city of St. Petersburg has threatened to have him prosecuted for “spreading unfounded information.”

 The Russian State Prosecutor office has investigated the functioning of the dumping site in 2016.
 Kolyakov's predecessor is suspected of having exceeded his authority.
 Connected to the dumping site, there are also cases pending concerning stealing funds from budget of the city of St. Petersburg.

 In 2015, the city of St. Petersburg wanted to build an incinerator, which would have been designed by a Russian daughter company of the Finnish consulting and engineering company Pöyry.
 However, the residents and politicians of the Leningrad Oblast were opposed to the idea of waste being incinerated there, and the plan came to naught.
 The city has no alternative plan of how to process the waste.